markharmon/techpea-supamrp/readme.md

 4. Select "Enable automatic RLS".
 5. Go to Project Settings -> General and copy your project URL.
 6. Go to Project Settings -> API Keys and copy the **Publishable key**.
+7. Create file `web/src/environments/environment.local.ts`
-7. Put both values in `web/src/environments/environment.local.ts` (this file is gitignored and not committed).
+8. Put both values in `web/src/environments/environment.local.ts` (this file is gitignored and not committed).

 ```js
 export const environment = {